christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 * Keep the summary of the commit message concise.
 * Follow the summary with a detailed explanation if necessary.

 Commiting code is easy - but not very useful - if a programmer approaches the tool as the equivalent of CTRL+S. But commiting code should be much more than that: it should be about communication, reflection and honesty.
-If you don't know why a change is needed, why a bug went away or how a feature of mashed together spaghetti code came to life, do everything you can to find out.
-If you fail to reach an understanding, throw the work away and start over.
+When developing software, collaboration and communication is key.
+And Git is our tool for achieving this at code level.